Bangladesh - Air Force Modernization

 Bangladesh ordered 24 Russian Yak-130 light fighter jets worth $800 million in the final quarter of 2013, a Russian newspaper reported 28 January 2014.
 The deal was paid for with a loan extended by Moscow to the country a year ago, the director of Russian state arms exporter Rosoboronexport said in a separate interview published by Kommersant, without disclosing the deal’s price tag.
 The newspaper said that the sale was worth $800 million, citing unnamed sources in the defense industry.
 The planes were to be fitted with English-language cockpits and delivery is scheduled to begin in 2015.

-Bangladesh Air Force received Yakovlev Yak-130 multi-role helicopter and Agustawestland AW139 search and rescue helicopter on 06 December 2015.
+Bangladesh Air Force received Yakovlev Yak-130 multi-role trainers and Agustawestland AW139 search and rescue helicopters on 06 December 2015.
 The Yakovlev Yak-130 is a subsonic two-seat advanced jet trainer and light attack aircraft or lead-in fighter trainer.
 The AW139 is a 15-seat medium sized twin-engine search and rescue helicopter developed by Italy’s AgustaWestland.
 Bangladesh had signed a deal with Russian state arms export agency Rosoboronexport to buy 24 Yak-130 trainers developed by the Irkut Corporation.
 Bangladesh also signed a deal to purchase two AW 139 helicopters, which will be used by the BAF to perform maritime search and rescue (SAR) operations and other utility missions.

 |Join the GlobalSecurity.org mailing list|